 There are differing opinions about the origin of the name opal.
 One of the theories is that it comes from the Roman word opalus, which in turn evolved from the Greek opallios – meaning ‘changing color’.
 The word may also have come from the ancient Indian Sanskrit word upala, which means ‘precious stone‘.

 Opals are unique.
-The way they reflect light in every colour of the rainbow makes them the ideal precious gift for any big occasion.
-And if your loved one was born in October, the opal will have special meaning to them as their birthstone.
-White opals are also a stunning alternative to pearls and diamonds, because their light-coloured shimmer goes with any outfit.
+The way they reflect light in every colour of the rainbow makes them the ideal precious gift for any occasion.
+If your loved one was born in October, the opal birthstone will have special meaning to them as.
+White opals are also a stunning alternative to pearls and diamonds because their light-coloured shimmer goes with any outfit.